-This project is a package program to store the company daily transaction concerning purchasing and selling computer parts.
+This project is a package program to store the company daily transaction which is called purchasing and selling computer parts.

-The project uses Microsoft Visual Basic 6.0, Microsoft Access XP for creating Data Base and some SQL Queries to manage database.
+The following techniques are used in the project Microsoft Visual Basic 6.0, also Microsoft Access XP for creating Data Base and its tables also with some simple SQL Queries to manage database.

-The aim of this project is to help the user to manage the data storage and use it when it is needed.
+The aim of this project is to help the user manage the data storage and use it again when it's needed.

-Customers pass by in computer shops to search for the best quality computer parts and prices, some customers pay in cash and some pay by using credit cards.
-So, the selling operation must be managed and controlled daily.
-On the other hand the company must hire employees with full information about them in which they can help the customers in finding the computer parts and writing full information about the product sells with the customer information.
+Daily there are more than a hundred customer's passes by in a different computer shops to search for the best qualities of the computer parts and prices, some customer's pays in cash and some pays by using credit cards so this selling operation must be managed and controlled daily.
+In the other employees must be hired with full information about them in which they can help the customers in finding the computer parts and writing full information about the product sells with the customer information.

-This program helps user to manage the whole information in general and save it in database so they can use it later when it's needed.
+This program helps the user to manage the whole information in general and save it in database so they can use it later when it's needed.